Ketadream/EGB273-Accommadation/README.md

-# EGB273-Accommadation Solver (!!warning!! code is trash, don't @me)
+# EGB273-Accommadation Solver
-### Just copy and paste whole python code and run it, idk what I am doing here lol
+### This code is dogshit bruz, don't @me.
+Just copy and paste whole python code and run it.

 ---

 # Accommodation Analysis